TUC-ProAut/GraphGNSSLib/README.md

 ### 3.2 Custom

 The following parameters have to be adapted to fit to the considered dataset.
 They are internally used by the RTKLIB and GraphGNSSLib scripts:

-- mode: GNSS positioning mode (0: single, 1: DGPS/DGNSS, 2: kinematic)
+- `mode`: GNSS positioning mode (0: single, 1: DGPS/DGNSS, 2: kinematic)
-- frequency: all used frequencies of the GNSS receiver (1: L1, 2: L1+L2, 3: L1+L2+L5)
+- `frequency`: all used frequencies of the GNSS receiver (1: L1, 2: L1+L2, 3: L1+L2+L5)
-- soltype: type of the solution (0: forward, 1: backward, 2: combined)
+- `soltype`: type of the solution (0: forward, 1: backward, 2: combined)
-- satellites: list of all GNSS-systems to be used (GPS, GLONASS, Galileo, BeiDou, QZSS, SBAS)
+- `satellites`: list of all GNSS-systems to be used (GPS, GLONASS, Galileo, BeiDou, QZSS, SBAS)
-- shared_ephemeris: use only one RINEX file for the broadcast ephemeris (true/false)
+- `shared_ephemeris`: use one common RINEX file for the broadcast ephemeris (true/false)
-- precise_ephemeris: use the precise satellite orbit solution (true/false)
+- `precise_ephemeris`: use a SP3 file for the precise satellite orbit solution (true/false)
-- ionex_correction: use a IONEX TEC correction file for ionosphere correction
+- `ionex_correction`: use a IONEX file for ionosphere correction
-- custom_atx: use a custom antenna model file
+- `custom_atx`: use a custom antenna model file
-- elevationmask: minimal elevation angle of satellites to be used in degrees
+- `elevationmask`: minimal elevation angle of satellites to be used in degrees

-Please see the [documentation of the RTKLIB](http://www.rtklib.com/rtklib_document.htm) for further explanations regarding some parameters.
+Please see also the [documentation of the RTKLIB](http://www.rtklib.com/rtklib_document.htm) for further explanations regarding specific parameters.

 ### 3.3 Launchfiles